Frequently Asked Questions

 What happens if we go over the contracted amount of time?

 Not every wedding always goes according to plan.
 That’s why we understand that some clients may want to add additional coverage at the end of their wedding day.
 We will always ask you at the end of your contracted coverage if you would value receiving additional coverage before we prepare to leave.
-If you would value more time, you may always add additional hourly coverage for the rates specified in your Investment Guide and will be invoiced following your wedding.
-Once your overtime fee has been received we will begin processing your images promptly.
+If you would value more time, you may always add additional hourly coverage for the 250.00 per 30 minute increments and will be invoiced following your wedding.
+Once your additional overtime fee has been received I will begin processing your images promptly.

 What is the deposit required to secure our wedding day?